 Members of parliament held their first discussion on the bill with senior police officials of the regional states on Monday morning.
 The majority of them asked for the MPs to delay the ratification of the bill named Firearm administration and control draft Law.

-The bill, among other things, incorporates the conditions under which firearms license should be given.
+The bill, among other things, incorporates the conditions under which a firearms license should be given.
 It also outlines requirements for firearm licensing for both traditionally armed communities as well as foreign nations representatives residing in Ethiopia.

-Monday’s public hearing called by Foreign Relations and Peace Affairs Standing Committee of the parliament was attended by police commissioners and other officials from regions.
+Monday’s public hearing called by the Foreign Relations and Peace Affairs Standing Committee of the parliament was attended by police commissioners and other officials from regions.
 Most of the participants advised the legislators not to rush the bill.

 “It is very difficult to ask them to register it within a short period of time without creating the necessary awareness,” he said.

-Abere stressed on the need to delay of ratifying it until enough awareness creation work is done at the grassroots level.
+Abere stressed on the need to delay ratifying it until enough awareness creation work is done at the grassroots level.
 “That way… it will become efficient when it becomes effective,” he said

-Gambela region’s police commission too expressed similar concern and asked the house not rush with the draft proclamation.
+Gambela region’s police commission too expressed similar concern and asked the house not to rush with the draft proclamation.
 Without sufficient public discussions at the grassroots level, the bill might not bring its intended outcome, he said.

-Deputy police commissioner Tut Kir said, even though having such law is important, lawmakers need to recognize the people’s attachment with their weapon.
+Deputy police commissioner Tut Kir said, even though having such a law is important, lawmakers need to recognize the people’s attachment with their weapon.